 Develop reading comprehension skills of students of grade 8, while reflecting on the substantive contributions of some great African Americans and commending their strength of spirit.

-Let students know about this indefatigable American hero who helped hundreds of slaves gain freedom and who continued to fight for the liberty of all people.
+Let 7th grade students know about this indefatigable American hero who helped hundreds of slaves gain freedom and who continued to fight for the liberty of all people.
 This reading passage is the perfect way to do so.

 Known as "The black babe Ruth", one of our best ball players, couldn't play in the Major Leagues due to the color line.
 Develop reading skills while acknowledging the struggles and sacrifices.